 In order to better protect furless felines from sun damage, they can be exposed to the sun for very short periods of time in order to build up a “tan,” though it is better to let them explore the outdoors when they are able to stay in a shaded area or during summer evenings when the sun has gone down.
 But keep in mind that a hairless cat, like a human, is at risk for sunburn even in the shade or on overcast days.
 Vigilance and limited exposure are key!

-For those wondering about sunscreen, Dr. Gobble says that there is no pet sunscreen available on the market right now that is entirely safe for cats, and that under no circumstances should human sunscreen be used on a Sphynx.
+For those wondering about sunscreen for Sphynx cats, Dr. Gobble says that there is no pet sunscreen available on the market right now that is entirely safe for cats, and that under no circumstances should human sunscreen be used on a Sphynx.

 Brittney Gobble, Dr. Gobble’s wife, is a Sphynx breeder, pet photographer, and founder/editor-in-chief of the magazine, Owned By a Sphynx.
 From her years of experience caring for this hairless breed, she had some tips to share in order to make sure your Sphynx cat safely enjoys her time outside: